A male student plays the saxophone.

 2. Submit Supplemental Materials

-Once the application is submitted and the application fee is paid, an email will be sent with instructions for submitting the supplemental pieces of the application.
-Applicants will be required to provide the following:
+Once your application is submitted and the application fee is paid, you will receive an email with instructions on how to submit the supplemental pieces of the application.
+You will be required to provide the following:

 1. Two completed recommendation forms from individuals who know the applicant's musical abilities.
 At least one recommendation must be completed by an individual who can address the applicant's accomplishments and potential in the academic classroom setting.